 English Heritage Yorkshire

-We’ve ordered our recommended castles to visit in Yorkshire alphabetically to make them easier to find, but you can also use our table of contents to discover your favourite Yorkshire Castle.
+We’ve ordered our recommended castles to visit in Yorkshire alphabetically to make them easier to find, but you can also use our table of contents to discover your favorite Yorkshire Castle.

 Bolton Castle is Grade II listed and is located inside the Yorkshire Dales National Park.
 There’s a medieval garden, herb garden, vineyard, rose gardens, bowling green and a maze here too.